tanhongyi88/roguelike-darksouls/README.md

 # designosouls
-This is FIT2099 S2 2021 Assignment from MA_Lab1Team2
+This is FIT2099 S2 2021 Assignment from MA_Lab1Team2.
+This game is inspired by the Dark Souls III and In this game, you are a Player that has risen from the dead to slay enemies, get strong, and kill bosses (Lords of Cinders).

 ### Contributors
 1. Tan Hong Yi